-An on-farm validation Audit must be undertaken to become fully Registered on VBP+ and is completed by a qualified third party auditor contracted by the VBP+ Provincial Delivery Agent.
+An on-farm validation Audit must be undertaken to become fully certified on VBP+ and is completed by a qualified third party auditor contracted by the VBP+ Provincial Delivery Agent.
 This audit is a systematic, independent and documented process for obtaining audit evidence at the beef cattle operation, and evaluating it objectively to determine the extent to which VBP+ program criteria are fulfilled.

 Cycle of either an on-farm validation audit, Record-Assessment or Self-Declaration with summary checklist.
 The annual assessment is designed to obtain evidence the cattle operation is meeting VBP+ program requirements.

 Critical Control Point (CPP) for food safety procedures, which is any point or procedure where control can be applied and a food safety hazard can be prevented, eliminated or reduced to an acceptable level.
 It is a term described in HACCP and accepted by the Codex Alimentarius Commission of the World Health Organization.
 In the VBP+ program these are found in SOP 3 – Cattle Shipping.

 A list of animal health products approved for use in Canada, which are acceptable for use as per label direction or veterinary prescription.
 A list can be found here.

 Lists of medicating feed ingredients approved for the addition to livestock feed in Canada.
 The list can be found here.